penrose/penrose/packages/docs-site/docs/bloom/tutorial/hello_diagram.md

 </body>
 ```

-The diagram will expand to fill it's containing block, so you can adjust the `width` and `height` to fit your needs.
+The diagram will expand to fill its containing block, so you can adjust the `width` and `height` to fit your needs.
 Now we can get an interactive element from the diagram and append it to the container:

 ```javascript